tradingstrategy-ai/trading-strategy/README.md

 * Creating trading algorithms and trading bots that trade on DEXes

-* Deploy investable trading strategies as on-chain smart contracts
+* Deploy trading strategies as on-chain smart contracts where users can invest and withdraw with their wallets

 # Features